rsaroha/WiringPi-Python_3/README.rst

-:Warning: WiringPi was deprecated by its author in August 2019.
-As of 31st October 2023 nobody has shown an interest in properly maintaining it.
-Between this, and changes to GPIO in Rasberry Pi OS Bookworm and on the Raspberry Pi 5, this project is going nowhere.
-It has been archived to more clearly indicate this status.

-Note
+:Warning .
+Not tested much but was able to compile gpio sample code in python and got same output as gpio from WiringPi

+Note:
 ~~~~

-This is an unofficial port of Gordon's WiringPi library.
-Please do not
+This is an unofficial port of Current WiringPi library to python.
-email Gordon if you have issues, he will not be able to help.

 For support, comments, questions, etc please join the WiringPi Discord
 channel: https://discord.gg/SM4WUVG